anasouardini/vocaverse/plan.md

-## plan

-- Make learning easier: (Learning can only become implicit until it's not effective)
+- (Learning can only become more implicit until it's not effective)

-    - a daemon that shows notifications each 10 mins
+## Modes:
+    - active: get a new word whenever you hit a key
+    - passive: periodically receive notification with a word
         - text-to-speech might be most passive approach

+## functionalities:
+    - get stats of your learning progress